Building Castles in the Air

-Clean Energy Fuels (NASDAQ: CLNE) and Zipcar (NASDAQ: ZIP) are two companies currently undergoing this manifestation of hope.
+Clean Energy Fuels (NASDAQ: CLNE) and Zipcar (UNKNOWN: ZIP.DL2) are two companies currently undergoing this manifestation of hope.
 Both businesses present concepts that could revolutionize the way we know and utilize transportation services, but the worrisome caveat of successful implementation still lingers.

 The number of investors-turned-skeptics in these companies has been increasing at an uncomfortable rate, as both companies have begun witnessing deterioration to their proverbial castles.
 Over the last six months alone, Zipcar's shares are down 21% and Clean Energy Fuel's are down 14%, but is there really no gas left in their tanks, or is this just an ever-too-common reflection of impatience?